joeyklee/bc-climate-explorer/examples/create-new-controller/README.md

 ```
 panel-<module-name>-<index/module>
 ```
 for all new modules.

+### Load the views
+The function `loadViews()` of the `moduleBase.js` will load the views (HTML files).
+It returns a Javascript [Promise](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise).
+Just handle the Promise like in the skeleton code `line 13-20`.

-TODO describe the promise from the loadViews function
+TODO explain what happens when the promise was successful